HualDev/bentoGrid/README-template.md

 ### What I learned

-With this challenge I learned about Flexbox and the DOM JS.
-I improve my knowledge in CSS, very special in Flexbox
+With this challenge I learned about Flexbox, GRID and the DOM JS.
+I improve my knowledge in CSS, very special in Flexbox and GRID.

 ### Continued development